7 Unique Ways to Experience Virginia's Philpott Lake

 A trail hub for both landlubbers and paddlers, Philpott Lake is perfect for weekend warriors itching to run, hike, bike, or paddle before hitting the town.
 Hikers, runners, and mountain bikers have plenty of acreage to explore on the 10-mile Little Mountain Trail System at Fairy Stone State Park, perched on the western reaches of Philpott Lake.
 Paddlers can tackle the Philpott Lake Blueway, a 25-mile water trail linking natural wonders, historic sites, and nearly a dozen different boat launches.

-After a day spent running, riding, or paddling, soak up Martinsville’s blossoming music scene with a show at the historic Rives Theatre.
-First a Depression-era playhouse, then a long-running cinema, today the space has been reimagined as an intimate concert venue, drawing an eclectic string of headliners—from bluegrass bands to soulful singers.
+After a day spent running, riding, or paddling, soak up Martinsville’s blossoming music scene with a show from the Rives on the Road.
 Music lovers can also plan an early-summer lake visit to coordinate with the RoosterWalk Music & Arts Festival in May.
 The multi-day jam takes place on a 151-acre farm and helps raise funds to support local music and arts programs in Martinsville.